 If you are Catholic are you satisfied with your church?
 If not you will find the Lutheran faith to be refreshing.
-The Catholic church has many strengths: primary among them it has the true Sacraments of Baptism and the Eucharist.
+The Catholic church has many strengths.
+Primary among them it has the true Sacraments of Baptism and the Eucharist.

-One of the biggest reasons for dis-satisfaction with the Catholic church is her stance on divorce.
+One of the biggest reasons for dis-satisfaction with the Catholic church is its stance on divorce.
 Many divorced, separated and re-married people know their sins, and are sorry for them.
-They want to start a new life with the church's blessing, and long to participate in the church's sacramental life, but they are not allowed.
+They want to start a new life with the church's blessing and long to participate in the church's sacramental life, but they are not allowed.
 In the Lutheran church they are.

 Nor is re-marriage consummated outside the Roman Church sinful, invalid or inferior as far as Lutherans are concerned.
 Nor will it keep you away from the Eucharist, and full fellowship in the Lutheran church.

 But above all what you will find is the pure Gospel of Jesus Christ which cleanses you from all sins, however egregious they may be.
-Lutherans believe that sinners are justified before God by faith in Jesus Christ, and by faith alone.
-As St. Paul writes, "For by grace are you saved, through faith, and that not of yourselves.
+Lutherans believe that sinners are justified before God by faith in Jesus Christ as St. Paul writes, "For by grace are you saved, through faith, and that not of yourselves.
 It is the gift of God, not of works, lest any man should boast."
 Ephesians 2:8-9

 To find out more, contact Pastor Kavouras. firstname.lastname@example.org